 Hajime botnet: 300.000 infected devices and no one knows why

-A botnet (Hajime) discovered at the end of last year has grown enormously in recent weeks, but security researchers can not understand why, as they can not understand what it is doing.
+A (Hajime) that was discovered late last year has grown in size in recent weeks, but security researchers can't figure out why because they can't figure out what it's doing.

-The software (malware), dubbed Hajime, was found last October, around the same time the infamous and now infamous Mirai botnet was being used in attacks against the US internet.
+The (malware), dubbed Hajime, was found last October around the same time the infamous and now infamous Mirai botnet was being used in attacks against the US internet.

-The Hajime botnet has so far infected 300.000 internet-connected devices (digital video cameras, cameras and routers) and appears to carefully target specific networks, avoiding devices belonging to US government agencies.
-Like Mirai, the malware attacks devices that have weak or default settings access and usernames (often “admin” or “root”).
+The Hajime botnet has so far infected 300.000 devices connected to the (digital video cameras, cameras and routers) and appears to be carefully targeted specifically , avoiding devices owned by US government agencies.
+Like Mirai, the malware attacks devices that have weak or default passwords and usernames (often “admin” or “root”).

 What makes Hajime malware quite different is that it closes some ports on the firewall and opens several others to create a peer-to-peer command and control structure.